I’m in crisis. What do I do?

 How does it work?
 What do I have to do in sessions?

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 I tailor my therapeutic approach to your specific needs.
-We work in the direction you want to go, which may lead to many other directions, but that will be where we go!
+We work in the direction you want to go, which may lead us in many other directions.
+But that will be where we go!
+Your responsibility is to be honest and communicate your thoughts and feelings.
+If that is difficult, we have time.

 How long will it take?